 Food in Columbus

-In recent years, Columbus has experienced a boom in craft coffee and beer, and it’s easy to navigate through all the delicious, local brews the city offers in two experiences—the Columbus Coffee Trail and the Columbus Ale Trail.
-Participation is simple: Pick up a passport for either trail at an Experience Columbus Visitor Center, conveniently located in the Greater Columbus Convention Center, in the nearby Arena District or at any participating location.
-Then, patronize at least four establishments listed, get a stamp and redeem at an Experience Columbus Visitor Center to claim a souvenir of the expedition.
+Columbus has experienced a boom in both its coffee and beer scenes, and it’s easy to navigate through the delicious brews of the city on the Columbus Coffee Trail and the Columbus Ale Trail.
+To participate, pick up a passport for either trail at an Experience Columbus Visitor Center or participating location, collect stamps at each establishment and redeem your book for a souvenir of your expedition.

 Can't Miss Spots